-The key units of analysis in a large part of the currency hierarchy literature are the moneyissuing and governing authorities of nation states.
-IFS manifests itself primarily in financial and exchange rate instability and macroeconomic constraints on the autonomy of policymaking.
-These macroeconomic constraints include a need to offer higher interest rates as compensation for their currencies' lower liquidity premium, being subject to large and sudden changes in investor demand unrelated to domestic economic conditions, the inability to issue debt in domestic currency ('original sin'), and the need to accumulate foreign exchange reserves.
-The literature varies in its analytical and theoretical emphasis, including in what is seen to ultimately determine a currency's liquidity premium and hence position in the currency hierarchy.
+The key units of analysis in the currency hierarchy literature are the moneyissuing and governing authorities of nation states.
+IFS manifests itself primarily in financial and exchange rate instability and macroeconomic constraints on policymaking.
+These constraints include a need to offer higher interest rates as compensation for their currencies' lower liquidity premium, being subject to large and sudden changes in investor demand unrelated to domestic economic conditions, the inability to issue debt in domestic currency ('original sin'), and the need to accumulate foreign exchange reserves.
+The literature varies in its analytical emphasis, including in what is seen to ultimately determine a currency's liquidity premium and hence position in the currency hierarchy.
 One strand of the literature (Davidson,1992; Dow, 1999) focuses on the speculative demand for money and the role of international liquidity preference in causing large movements in currencies outside the core.
 Overall, this strand is less concerned with the specific conditions in DEEs than with developing a more general theory of monetary subordination.
-Work by the German Monetary Keynesian school on currencies' international currency premium (Riese, 2001; Herr and Huebner, 2005) puts particular emphasis on the conditions within DEEs and provides a theoretical foundation for the hierarchical nature of the international monetary system, based on currencies' differential ability to store value.
+Work by the German Monetary Keynesian school on currencies' international currency premium (Riese, 2001) puts particular emphasis on the conditions within DEEs and provides a theoretical foundation for the hierarchical nature of the international monetary system, based on currencies' differential ability to store value.
 With regards to the underlying determinants of a currency's position in the international currency hierarchy, these are mainly located in governments' ability and commitment to maintain the value stability of their currency (e.g. through current account surpluses, the commitment to maintain stable inflation, and the exchange rate regime).

-The focus on DEEs is also central to a third strand of literature, largely developed in Brazil and rooted in the tradition of Latin American structuralism and dependency theory.
-Emphasis in this literature is on the negative macroeconomic implications of DEEs' monetary subordination, in particular with regards to the exchange rate and monetary and fiscal sovereignty (Prates and Andrade, 2013; de Paula et al., 2017).
-Though less analytical emphasis is placed on the structural determinants of currencies' international liquidity premia, these tend to be located in currencies' ability to store value through current account surpluses and the central bank as market-maker of last resort.
+The focus on DEEs is also central to a third strand of literature, largely developed in Brazil and rooted in the tradition of Latin American structuralism and dependency theory, which focuses on the negative macroeconomic implications of DEEs' monetary subordination, in particular with regards to the exchange rate and monetary and fiscal sovereignty (Prates & Andrade, 2013; de Paula et al., 2017).
+Though less analytical emphasis is placed on the structural determinants of currencies' international liquidity premia, these tend to be located in currencies' ability to store value through current account surpluses and the central bank as marketmaker of last resort.